homegamesio/homegames-core/README.md

 The game session is responsible for:
 - Instantiating a `HomegamesRoot` which is responsible for stuff like the Homegames frame
+  - src/homegames_root
 - Creating a `Squisher` and notifying players when updates occur
+  - The squisher comes from our game library - [squishjs](https://github.com/homegamesio/squish)
+  - It's responsible for serializing ("squishing") game state.
 - Managing player connections to the session

 ## Homenames
 Homenames is an HTTP API that runs alongside a Homegames core instance.
 It is responsible for maintaining user metadata (eg. name, settings) across game sessions.
-It maintains a map of player IDs to player names and settings, allowing clients to say "hey I'm player ID x" and a session can say "I know you, you're booty slayer".
+It maintains an in-memory map of player IDs to player names and settings.
+This allows a client to say "hey I'm player ID x" and a game session can say "I know you, you're booty slayer and you want sound muted."